xaya/democrit/README.md

 try again with a different party.)

-Since they do not have the final transaction, they also do not know the txid of it yet (although the wtxid could be used).
+Since they do not have the final transaction, they also do not know the txid of it yet (at least not for non-segwit transactions).
 Thus, Democrit uses a custom dApp / GSP on XAYA to track executed trades.
-A seller preparing their half of the transaction with a move to send game assets will simply include another "move" for Democrit itself, with a unique
+The user preparing the transaction with a move to send game assets will simply include another "move" for Democrit itself, with a unique ID:
-ID:

     {
       "g":